InAnYan/win-sdl/README.md

 # win-sdl
-Attempt to create windows library in C++ with SDL
+Attempt to create UI framework library in C++ with SDL